-The Airport Golf Course is a public recreation facility and as such, consultation with the City of Columbus and the Department of Interior is occurring.
+The Airport Golf Course is a public recreation facility and as such, consultation with the City of Columbus and the Department of Interior occurred throughout the study process.
 To date, a proposed reconfigured golf course layout has been developed in coordination with the City of Columbus that will allow the relocation of the light lane to occur while maintaining at least nine holes of play on the course at all times.
 Exhibit 5.7-3, Redesigned Airport Golf Course, shows the reconfigured golf course layout.
-In addition, the CRAA and the City of Columbus are in the process of negotiating an agreement on financial terms to assist in offsetting the anticipated reduction in revenue during the construction period.
-The City of Columbus has concurred with the golf course layout and the need to resolve the financial terms.5
+In addition, the CRAA and the City of Columbus have negotiated an agreement on financial terms to assist in offsetting the anticipated reduction in revenue during the construction period.
+This agreement between the City of Columbus and the CRAA is memorialized in a Memorandum of Understanding which was executed on December 12, 2008.